aws-amplify/docs/cli/multienv.md

 $ git push -u origin master
 ```

-Note: When you initialize a project using the Amplify CLI, it appends(if a gitignore file exists at the root of the project) or creates one for you (if a gitignore file doesn't exist at the root of your project), with a list of recommended files to check in from the Amplify CLI generated list of files, into the GitHub repository.
+Note: When you initialize a project using the Amplify CLI, it appends(if a gitignore file exists at the root of the project) or creates one for you (if a gitignore file doesn't exist at the root of your project), with a list of recommended files to check in from the Amplify CLI generated list of files, into your Git repository.

 Once you have your 'master' branch setup in Git, lets set up a 'dev' environment in your Amplify project (which would be based on your 'master' environment), and then we'll walk through the steps to create a corresponding git branch for it.